ASBESTOS SURVEY

 Free Asbestos Survey for Safe Loft Boarding Installation

 At Instaloft, your safety is our priority.
-Our commitment to ensuring the well-being of both homeowners and our installation teams is unwavering.
-That’s why we go above and beyond by carrying out a comprehensive asbestos-targeted refurbishment survey prior to installation.
+We are the UK’s only loft boarding installer with a dedicated asbestos process for homes built before 2000.
+Our commitment to ensuring the well-being of both homeowners and our installation teams is unwavering, which is why we go above and beyond standard industry practice by carrying out a comprehensive asbestos survey prior to installation.

 The Loft Boarding Industry’s Evolution